Basic usage¶

 Tip

-Related example: foo.php
+Related example: configuration.php

-Castor will also look for a .castor/castor.php file in the current directory, or in its parents.
+Castor will also look for a .castor/castor.php file in the current directory,

 The castor.php file has an higher priority than the .castor/castor.php file.

-Splitting tasks in multiple files
+Splitting tasks in multiple files¶

-The import() function
+The import() function¶

-You can use the import() function to import tasks from another file or directory.
-This function takes a file path, or a directory as an argument.
+You can use the import() function to import tasks from another file or

 When using a directory as an argument, Castor will load all the PHP files in it: